michellevit/Production-Planner/README.txt

 ----------
 8. How To Backup The Database + Restore (for Production mode)
  * Note: The backup-database.bat script will delete old backups, keeping only the 10 most recent backups
+ * Note: the backup-database.bat file is scheduled to run at 6AM each week day
 - To backup the database:
   - In the project's root directory, double click the 'backup-database.bat' file
   - The backup will be saved in the 'db-backups' folder
-- To restore from a backup:
+- To restore from the most recent backup:
-  - Access the Docker container running the MySQL db:  docker exec -it production-planner-db-1 bash
-    * Note: username/password is in the .env file
-  - Copy the backup file into the Docker container - run: docker cp "C:\Users\Michelle\Documents\Coding_Projects\Production-Planner\db-backups\20231115_backup.sql" production-planner-db-1:/db_backups/20231115_backup.sql
-  - Enter the following command in the bash-4.4# prompt: mysql -u [username] -p[password] Production_Planner_DB < /db-backups/[YYYYMMMDD]_backup.sql
+  - Go to the scripts/error_scripts folder
+  - Double-click the 'restore-database-from-latest-backup.bat'
-    * Note: replace the [username] and [password] with data from the .env file, and [YYYYMMDD] with the backup date you want to restore to
+  - A command prompt will appear with the name/date of the latest backup and ask if you are sure you want to restore
-  - Enter: exit;
+    - Type "Y" and press enter (to confirm and restore the database)
+    - Close the prompt

 ----------
 9. How To Clear The Database